pulumi/docs/quickstart/aws-extract-thumbnail.md

 title: Extract a video frame using AWS Lambda and Fargate
 ---

-In this tutorial, we'll use JavaScript to deploy a full application that extracts a thumbnail from a video using AWS Lambda and [Fargate](https://aws.amazon.com/fargate/).
-The easiest way to extract a frame from a video file is to use [FFmpeg](https://www.ffmpeg.org/).
-This example runs FFmpeg in a Docker container on Fargate, for two reasons: 1) AWS Lambda cannot natively run FFmpeg, and 2) Lambda is not designed for long-running processes.
-Processing a large video file could exceed the Lambda execution limit.
+In this tutorial, we'll use JavaScript combine serverless, containers and cloud infrastructure together in a single application.
+We use serverless functions as event triggers and containers for longer-running tasks.

+We'll build an application that extracts a thumbnail from a video using AWS Lambda and [Fargate](https://aws.amazon.com/fargate/).
 Below is the architecture of the Pulumi application.
 The [code for this tutorial](https://github.com/pulumi/examples/tree/master/cloud-js-thumbnailer) is available on GitHub.

 ![Video thumbnail diagram](../images/quickstart/video-thumbnail-diagram.png){:width="600px"}